RobertBeckebans/Quake-III-Arena-D3D11/README.md

 **A**: It's still the same art, so no. Theoretically it can support textures up to 16K square now though!

 **Q**: Is this a huge speed improvement?
-**A**: Not yet.
-I'm emulating the way things were done in 1999, so the performance is merely 'comparable'. :) I have considered rewriting the renderer from the ground up on a daily basis since starting this project, but I've yet to cave in to this temptation.
+**A**: I'm emulating the way things were done in 1999, so the performance is equivalent.
+Dramatic wins could be achieved but would require substantial rewrites of the rendering code.
+I have considered starting from the ground up on a daily basis since starting this project, but I've yet to cave in to this temptation.

 **Q**: How do I know what code you've changed?
 **A**: Apart from the Git diffs, you can look for `@pjb` in the source code.

   [1]: http://repo.pjblewis.com/q3d3d11/q3surface.jpg